-At first glance, the congregation at Corinth looked like an amazing place to be.
-Paul wrote that they had been “enriched in every way” (1 Corinthians 1:4).
+At first glance, the local church at Corinth looked like an amazing place to be.
+The apostle Paul wrote that they had been “enriched in every way” (1 Corinthians 1:4).
 As far as spiritual gifts were concerned, this congregation had every gift imaginable!
-The apostle Paul once reminded them, “in Christ you have been enriched in every way . . . you do not lack any spiritual gift.”
+Paul reminded them that they had all the gifts needed for their unique mission.
 Whatever assignment God had for them, they definitely had the resources to pull it off.

 But instead of using their God-given gifts to build each other up and fulfill God’s assignments for them, members of this church used their gifts to build themselves up at each other’s expense.
 This caused all kinds of deep and painful divisions within their church.